-Huszt, (Хустський замок) it used to be in the corner of the Hungarian Upper lands/Horná Zem/Felvidék and of Transylvania, now it is in Ukraine.
+Huszt castle, (Хустський замок) it used to be in the corner of the Hungarian Upper Lands/Horná Zem/Felföld and of Transylvania, it is in Ukraine.
+Enjoy the video:

-The raiding Tatar troops were bribed to go away in 1594.
+The raiding Crimean Tatar troops were bribed to go away in 1594.
 The castle’s defenses were reinforced in 1579 by Kornis Gáspár.
-Emperor Rudolf II got hold of the castle in 1599 so the army of Prince Bocskay István besieged it in 1605.
+Emperor Rudolf II got hold of the castle in 1599 so the army of Prince Bocskai István besieged it in 1605.
 The defenders had run out of food and surrendered.
-Bocskay left the castle to Drugeth Bálint and the castle got back to the Habsburgs in 1613.
+Bocskai left the castle to Drugeth Bálint and the castle got back to the Habsburgs in 1613.

 It exchanged hands in 1615 and the new owner, Prince Bethlen Gábor, gave it to his brother, István.
 Lord Bethlen István had made significant constructions in it and made its palace nicer and more comfortable.
 István spent most of his time in Huszt and had a stately home built in it and had the fort’s walls and bastions reinforced as well.
 Bethlen István was the chief Comes of Máramaros county and his castle was at an excellent location to control the road leading to the salt mines of Aknaliszka and to defend the cities of Visk and Máramarossziget.

 Five villages belonged to the castle and the city of Huszt: Iza, Száldobos, Bustyaháza, Táborfalva, and Dulfalva.
 Prince Rákóczi György II laid a siege on it in 1636 but could not take it.
 Later, the Polish General Lubomirsky tried to take the castle in 1657 but in vain.
 When the Crimean Tatars broke into the country in 1661, the defenders sallied from the castle and defeated them.
 Prince Thököly Imre got the castle in 1663.